Timeline of the Last Supper, Jesus's Arrest and the Crucifixion

 - 2am-5am Jesus's arrest (though with all the soldiers initially falling down before him).
 They bind him and take him to his trial, first at Annas's residence (he was the previous high priest), then to Caiaphas's residence (the present high priest).
 Note, the high priest at that time was taken from the Sadducees, intellectual aristocrats who followed the traditions of the Torah, the Law of Moses, with zero faith when it came to angels or spirits.
 John the disciple, who is known to the high priest, is able to be present for the trial, and obtains permission for Peter to be admitted, within Annas's doorway.
 Peter is thus able to observe, but denies that he is a disciple and follower.

 - 5am It's early daybreak, first light of dawn in the sky.
 Following the trial, the cock crows at Peter's third denial and Jesus "turns and looks at him", as Peter's swearing does follow his previous oaths of undying loyalty.
-Jesus is now being taken to Pilate's praetorium.
-Pilate's wife, having been warned in a dream, tells Pilate to have nothing to do with that "just man", and Pilate knows he's being handed over to him through envy.
+After blindfolding and beating Jesus they take him to Pilate's praetorium.
+Pilate's wife, being warned in a dream tells Pilate to have nothing to do with that "just man" and Pilate knows he's being handed over to him through envy.

 Pilate, hearing he is from Galilee, sends Jesus to Herod's residence close by, pretty well straight away.
 Herod had long awaited this opportunity, to see Jesus perform a miracle before him.
 Herod questions him considerably but gets no answers.
 His soldiers clothe Jesus in a standout, possibly bright white robe, sporting and making juvenile fun of him before sending him back to Pilate.
 Afterwards, where Herod and Pilate had been enemies previously, they now became friends.